Exploring Needs and Design Opportunities for Proactive Information Support in In-Person Small-Group Conversations: Discussion and Conclusion

 In conclusion, our preliminary study shows the value of proactive information support for in-person small-group conversations.
 Our findings suggest key design opportunities concerning how to exploit the benefits of proactive information support, and how to effectively design such supporting information --- a key step toward designing future proactive AI agents to augment in-person small-group conversation experience.

-{\bf Design for proactivity.} We suggest the value of proactive information support for small-group, in-person conversations.
-The design, however, depends on a variety of conversation contexts.
+{\bf Design for proactivity.} In response to {\bf RQ1}, our findings suggest that proactive support should be designed to be context-aware and aligned with moments of conversational need.
+Such support can facilitate in-person group conversation when participants encounter topic drift, extended silence, forgotten prior conversation context, or uncertainty about how to proceed.
 A poorly designed proactive information support system can, in turn, adversely affect the group conversation experience.
-Our results suggest that proactive support is effective and preferred when it aligns with moments in which the conversation requires assistance, such as topic drift, extended silence, forgetting prior conversation context, or uncertainty about how to proceed.
-Despite relying on a WoZ-based technology probe, our preliminary study identified three design opportunities for future proactive information support powered by an AI agent: \textbf{(i)}~The system should be capable of understanding and adapting to a wide range of group conversation contexts, including both spoken speech and non-verbal cues from all participants; \textbf{(ii)}~The \insitu~supporting information give the MR user a sense of conversational ownership, rather than making them feel replaced. \textbf{(iii)}~The rendering of supporting information needs to be carefully placed within the user's field of view, taking into account a variety of contexts.
+Despite relying on a WoZ-based technology probe, our preliminary study identified three design opportunities for future proactive information support powered by an AI agent: \textbf{(i)}~The system should be capable of understanding and adapting to a wide range of group conversation contexts, including both spoken speech and non-verbal cues from all participants; \textbf{(ii)}~The \insitu~supporting information gives the MR user a sense of conversational ownership, rather than making them feel replaced. \textbf{(iii)}~The rendering of supporting information needs to be carefully placed within the user's field of view, taking into account a variety of contexts.
+These design opportunities also suggest concrete evaluation metrics for future work, such as context adaptation, conversational ownership, and the quality of different \insitu~ rendering placements.
 For example, future work may explore how existing context-aware placement techniques from instructional MR \cite{Chen2023PaperToPlace, Nguyen2024PaperToPlacePatent} can be adapted and integrated to support MR-augmented in-person group conversation experience.